RiffleSystems/riffle-website/src/pages/essays/prelude.md

 Nonetheless, Airtable has some significant limitations.
 Its query facilities are limited to what can be expressed in the view UI, and don't come close to expressing the full power of relational queries—for instance, it doesn't support general joins, or even nested filter predicates.
 Also, its performance degrades rapidly when a single database approaches the kinds of medium-sized data sets that we are most interested in, and it has a [hard limit of 50,000 records per base](https://support.airtable.com/hc/en-us/articles/115010928147-Airtable-plans).
 </Markdown>
 </aside>

-We find a lot of inspiration in tools like Airtable, which draw from the relational model to create powerful tools targeted at end users.
-Airtable is a highly productive tool for building lightweight, reactive, data-centric apps, even for skilled software developers.
-Airtable also contains a remarkable set of “escape hatches” that allow programmers to build embedded React apps within the Airtable UI.

-Riffle attacks the problem from a different direction: instead of aiming at extremely simple use cases, it starts by trying to express the full power of a relational model to experienced developers.
-We hope that these new abstractions can build a solid foundation on which higher-level tools can be built for end-users.

-Put another way: you can’t use Airtable to write iTunes, but we’ve been able to use Riffle to make myTunes.

-### Where we're going

-We started this project wondering how the local-first availability of an app's data could change and simplify app development.
-At this point, we're left with more questions than answers.
-However, we see the outline of an approach where _user interfaces are expressed as queries_, those queries are executed by a fast, performant incremental maintenance system, and that incremental maintenance gives us _detailed data provenance_ throughout the system.
-Together, those ideas seem like they could make app development radically simpler and more accessible, possibly so simple that it could be done "at the speed of thought" by users who aren't skilled in app development.

 We find a lot of inspiration from tools like spreadsheets, arguably the origin of the reactive programming model, and Airtable, which draws inspiration from the relational model.
 These tools are highly productive in their domains; in our experience, they are _more productive_ than traditional developer tools even for skilled software engineers.